David Griffith (comics): Publication history

 The character, created by Archie Goodwin and George Tuska, first appeared in Hero for Hire #2 (Aug.
 1972).

 Fictional character biography

-He operated the Gem Theater and rented out a room for Luke Cage when he needed a place to stay.
-Despite the theater being a constant source of destruction, Griffith remained a faithful friend to Cage mostly because he considered him his only friend.
-Griffith was also a film student and wanted to produce his own production company.
-When it seemed that he was going nowhere, Griffith attempted to commit suicide, but a mysterious stranger, implied to be Moon Knight, convinced him not to do himself in and be happy.
-His theater was used a base for the Mighty Avengers.
+David Griffith is the owner of the Gem Theater, where he rents out a room for Luke Cage when he needed a place to stay.
+Despite the theater being a constant source of destruction, Griffith remains faithful to Cage, mostly because he considered him his only friend.
+Griffith is also a film student and wishes to establish his own production company.
+When it seemed that he was going nowhere, Griffith attempts to commit suicide, but a mysterious stranger, implied to be Moon Knight, convinces him not to.